Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/adaptation.md

 ## Bacterial tumbling frequencies remain constant despite background attractant concentrations

-In the previous lesson, we explored the signal transduction pathway by which *E. coli* can change its tumbling frequency in response to a change in the concentration of an attractant.
-But the reality of cellular environments is that the concentration of a substance in these environments can vary across several orders of magnitude.
-The cell therefore needs to detect not *absolute* concentrations of a substance but rather *relative* changes so that it can move in the direction of an attractant (or away from a repellent).
+In the [previous lesson](biochemistry), we explored the signal transduction pathway by which *E. coli* can change its tumbling frequency in response to a change in the concentration of an attractant.
+But the reality of cellular environments is that the concentration of an attractant can vary across several orders of magnitude.
+The cell therefore needs to detect not *absolute* concentrations of an attractant but rather *relative* changes.

-**STOP:** Consider two bacterial cells, both of which are in well-mixed environments with fixed glucose concentrations.
-The first cell's environment has a glucose concentration of *x*, and the second cell's environment has a glucose concentration of 0.1*x*.
-Should the default tumbling frequency of the two cells be the same?
-What if we drop a sugar cube into both environments?
-Should the two cells respond in the same way or in different ways in response to the attractant?
-{: .notice--primary}

-The ability of *E. coli* to react to *relative* changes in its environment is not  present in our current model of chemotaxis.
-According to our current model, if a cell is in an environment with high background concentration of an attractant, then the cell will detect a signal and lower its tumbling frequency.
-If the concentration continues to increase, then it may not be able to lower this frequency any further.

 *E. coli* detects relative changes in its concentration via **adaptation** to the signal concentration.
 If the concentration of attractant remains constant for a period of time, then regardless of the absolute value of the concentration, the cell returns to the same background tumbling frequency.
 In other words, *E. coli* demonstrates *robustness* to the background concentration of attractant in maintaining its default tumbling behavior.

+However, our current model is not able to address this adaptation.
+If the ligand concentration increases, then phosphorylated CheY plummets.
+But if the ligand concentration remains elevated, then the bacterium should eventually resume its exploration.
+In our model, CheY would remain at a low steady state, and tumbling frequency would be low.

 In this lesson, we will investigate the biochemical mechanism that *E. coli* uses to achieve such a robust response to environments with different background concentrations.
 We will then further expand the model we built in the previous lesson to see if this model can replicate the bacterium's adaptive response.

-## Bacteria have a "memory" of past concentrations using methylation
+## Bacteria remember past concentrations using methylation

-Recall from the previous lesson that in the absence of an attractant, CheW and CheA readily bind to an MCP, leading to greater autophosphorylation of CheA, which in turn phosphorylates CheY.
+Recall that in the absence of an attractant, CheW and CheA readily bind to an MCP, leading to greater autophosphorylation of CheA, which in turn phosphorylates CheY.
 The greater the concentration of phosphorylated CheY, the more frequently the bacterium tumbles.

 Signal transduction is achieved through phosphorylation, but *E. coli* maintains a "memory" of past environmental concentrations through a chemical process called **methylation**.
 In this  reaction, a **methyl group** (-CH<sub>3</sub>) is added to an organic molecule; the removal of a methyl group is called **demethylation**.